Buying Guide

 5. Know your lease cash.
 Manufacturer lease incentives (especially on EVs and slow-moving inventory) can be class="relative z-10",500–$7,500.
 The dealer doesn't always volunteer them.
 Ask in writing.

-Current month's full lease landscape: Best Lease Deals, April 2026 and Best Luxury Lease Deals, April 2026.
+Current EV lease landscape: Best EV Lease Deals, May 2026.
+For the prior month's luxury and mainstream lease coverage, see Best Lease Deals, April 2026 and Best Luxury Lease Deals, April 2026.